 Asking a lot of questions, whether it’s ‘why is the sky blue?’ or ‘how does a phone work?’, could mean that your child is trying to understand the world around them on a higher level than most.

 Does your child rush through their homework and seem to grasp their class materials quickly and easy?
 It may be an indication that they are mastering the knowledge of their age range and could use more of a challenge.

 If your young child is able to come up with funny jokes by themselves, or laughs at humour you thought you might have to explain to them, they may have a high understanding of language and the world around them.

 If your child picks up music easily, or even plays a musical instrument well for their age, they may be able to pick up other intellectual pursuits.
-Such as, learning a new language, just as easily as playing an instrument is proven to strengthen the brain and memory.
+Learning a new language and learning to play an instrument with ease is proven to strengthen the brain and memory.

 15. Likes to be in control

 Intelligent children may like to prove how well they can do something, meaning they like to stay in control of whatever activity they are completing.
 They may also be perfectionists, who want everything done a certain way.